Quantum violation of macrorealism under multi-outcome two-parameter generalised measurements: Analysis with LGI, WLGI and NSIT

-The range of the sharpness parameter $\lambda$ for which the QM violation of LGI persists in a spin `$j$' system for a given biasedness $\gamma$ of the measurement is given by $(\lambda_{th}^{LGI}$, $1-j \gamma]$, and that of WLGI and NSIT are $(\lambda_{th}^{WLGI}$, $1-j \gamma]$ and $(\lambda_{th}^{NSIT}$, $1-j \gamma]$ respectively.\\
+The range of the sharpness parameter $\lambda$ for which the QM violation of LGI persists in a spin `$j$' system for a given biasedness $\gamma$ of the measurement is given by $(\lambda_{th}^{LGI}$, $1-j \gamma]$, and that of WLGI and NSIT are $(\lambda_{th}^{WLGI}$, $1-j \gamma]$ and $(\lambda_{th}^{NSIT}$, $1-j \gamma]$ respectively.

-{\bf Trade-off between biasedness and unsharpness wrt violation of LGI, WLGI, NSIT :}\\ It is observed that if one introduces the biasedness parameter in an unsharp measurement, then the QM violation of LGI or WLGI persist for a \textit{larger} amount of unsharpness of the measurement in comparison with unbiased case (i. e., $\gamma =0$).
-The minimum value of the sharpness parameter $\lambda$ above which the QM violations of LGI, WLGI persist, \textit{decreases} with increasing values of the biasedness parameter.
+\subsection{Trade-off between biasedness parameter and unsharpness parameter with respect to the QM violations of LGI, WLGI, NSIT:}

+It is observed that if one introduces the biasedness parameter in an unsharp measurement, then the QM violation of LGI or WLGI persist for a \textit{larger} amount of unsharpness of the measurement in comparison with unbiased case (i. e., $\gamma =0$).
+The minimum value of the sharpness parameter $\lambda$, above which the QM violations of LGI or WLGI persist, \textit{decreases} with increasing values of the biasedness parameter.
 This result reflects the trade-off between biasedness and unsharpness of a measurement.
 On the other hand, introduction of biasedness parameter in the case of violation of NSIT is not interesting as far as $\lambda_{th}^{NSIT}$ is concerned, as it was already minimum ($\lambda_{th}^{NSIT}=0$) for unbiased measurement.
-These results are shown in table (\ref{tab1}).\\
+These results are shown in Table \ref{tab1}.
+In Figures \ref{fig11} and \ref{fig21} we show how the minimum value of the sharpness parameter $\lambda$, above which the QM violations of LGI, WLGI persist, decreases with increasing values of the biasedness parameter $\gamma$ for $j=10$, $j=15$ and $j=20$.
+For other values of spin ($j$), the nature of the above plots remains unchanged.
+Since the minimum value of the sharpness parameter $\lambda$, above which the QM violation of NSIT persists, remains the same with increasing values of the biasedness parameter $\gamma$, we have not shown the above plot in the context of QM violation of NSIT.